RainingComputers/ShnooTalk/docs/LanguageGuide.md

 ### `for` loop

-A for loop is very similar to the while loop except it also lets a declare or assign a variable and provide an update statement.
+A for loop is very similar to the while loop except it also lets you declare or assign a variable and provide an update statement.

 ```
 fn main() -> int